MSc in Sustainable Urban Development

 Who is this course for?

-The MSc is designed for those working in a range of urban contexts worldwide, whether in public, private or third sector organisations.
-Students are able to combine postgraduate study with their professional lives.
+The MSc is designed for those working in a range of urban contexts worldwide, whether in public, private or third-sector organisations.
+Students can combine postgraduate study with their professional lives.
 The course attracts a lively and engaged group of students, who come from a wide range of countries and share a variety of work experiences in urban development and the built environment.
 The course fosters collaboration, creativity, perspective-sharing and networking skills.
 There is also an active alumni network.

 How you will study